Silver Prices in 2017: This Chart Shows Silver Prices Could Hit $100

 To understand how high silver prices will climb in 2017, investors should pay attention to the gold-to-silver ratio.
 The ratio shows how many ounces of silver are needed to buy one ounce of gold.

 The gold-to-silver ratio is important because silver has a strong historical relationship with gold.
 According to the gold-to-silver ratio, silver is seriously undervalued right now.
-Silver is currently trading near $17.25 per ounce while gold is trading hands at $1262.63 per ounce.
+As of this writing, silver is trading near $16.50 per ounce while gold is trading hands at $1,258.50 per ounce.

 2. Correlation Between Silver Prices and the S&P 500

-Another indicator suggests that silver prices are undervalued and selling at a huge discount.
-In addition to gold, silver has a tight correlation with the S&P 500.
-Whenever the correlation between silver and the S&P 500 gets extremely negative, a bottom falls into place.
+Another indicator also suggests that silver prices are undervalued.
+Silver has a tight correlation with the S&P 500; when the correlation between silver and the S&P 500 gets extremely negative, a bottom falls into place.
 Conversely, when the correlation becomes extremely positive, tops are made in silver prices.

 Chart courtesy of StockCharts.com